 Resources & Reading list

-Module resources will be available on Blackboard, such as lecture PowerPoint slides, audiorecordings of lectures, key readings, coursework details, discussion boards, references and module updates.
-You will be provided with guidance to use Skype for verbal/visual communication with tutors and to prepare and submit a narrated presentation through PowerPoint technology.
+Module resources.
+Module resources will be available on Blackboard, such as lecture PowerPoint slides, audio-recordings of lectures, key readings, coursework details, discussion boards, references and module updates.
+You will be provided with guidance to use Teams for verbal/visual communication with tutors and to prepare and submit a narrated presentation through PowerPoint technology

 Bell, J. (2010).
 Doing Your Research Project: A Guide for First-Time Researchers in Education and Social Science.
-Buckingham: Open University Press.
+Buckingham: Open University Press (e-book).

 Biggam, J. (2015).
 Succeeding with your Master's dissertation: A step-by-step handbook.
-Maidenhead: Open University Press.
+Maidenhead: Open University Press (e-book).

 Assessment feedback on written work is given in written and verbal format.
 Students will receive both individualised and generic feedback.
-Formative methods of assessment are used throughout the module in providing students with ongoing feedback on their progress and understanding through group discussions in discussion board, and question and answer sessions.
-Summative assessments are also used, focussing on specific evidence of students' knowledge in module essays.
+Formative methods of assessment are used throughout the module in providing students with ongoing feedback on their progress and understanding through group discussions in discussion boards, and question and answer sessions.
+Summative assessment is also used, focussing on specific evidence of students' knowledge and understanding in the project proposal presentation.

 This is how we’ll formally assess what you have learned in this module.